 MIT’s Technology Review has reported on a new hybrid plane initiative which will reduce the amount of time it will take for manufacturers to start developing fully electric planes.
 We’re still a long way from packing the power into batteries that a large airliner needs to keep it aloft, but these new 12-passenger planes from Zunum will be a step towards that future.

 That’s it for this week in tech news that matters to you.
 If you’ve enjoyed the podcast, please subscribe, rate, and review on iTunes, Google Play, Spotify, Stitcher Radio, or TuneIn.
 The more buttons you press on those sites, the easier it is for other people to find me.
 Also, be sure to follow me on Facebook and Twitter at Raymond Tec IT.

-Don’t forgot to check the show notes, there are bonus links for further reading, including articles about how monkeys with superpowered eyes could help cure color blindness, how crooks are breaking into iCloud locked iPhones, an Artificial Intelligence (AI) could mean any of a wide range ...
-More text generator that’s too dangerous to release to the public, and much more.
+Don’t forgot to check the show notes, there are bonus links for further reading, including articles about how monkeys with superpowered eyes could help cure color blindness, how crooks are breaking into iCloud locked iPhones, an AI text generator that’s too dangerous to release to the public, and much more.
 To get to the show notes, go to Raytec dot co slash listen, that’s r-a-y-t-e-c dot c-o slash listen.
 There’s links to each of the podcast apps I listed there as well as links to my social media.